-NOTE 2 - Significant Accounting Policies
+NOTE #2 - Significant Accounting Policies

 - A. The Company uses the accrual method of accounting. - B. Revenues and directly related expenses are recognized in the period in which the sales are finalized with customers. - C. The Company considers all short term, highly liquid investments, that are readily convertible to known amounts within ninety days as cash equivalents.
 The Company currently has no cash equivalents. - D. Basic Earnings Per Shares are computed by dividing income available to common stockholders by the weighted average number of common shares outstanding during the period.
 Diluted Earnings Per Share shall be computed by including contingently issuable shares with the weighted average shares outstanding during the period.
-When inclusion of the contingently issuable shares would have an antidilutive effect upon earnings per share no diluted earnings per share shall be presented. - E. As a licensor of films to television or other markets the Company shall recognize revenues on the dates of the exhibition for both percentage and flat fee engagements.
-Revenues from license agreements that meet the requirements of FASB 53 shall be recognized when the license period begins. - F. Costs to produce a film shall be capitalized as film costs inventory and shall be amortized using the individual film forecast computation method. - G. Operating expenses and all type of income are recognized in the period in which the activities occur. - H. Depreciation: The cost of property and equipment is depreciated over the estimated useful lives of the related assets.
+When inclusion of the contingently issuable shares would have an antidilutive effect upon earnings per share no diluted earnings per share shall be presented. - E. Operating expenses and all type of income are recognized in the period in which the activities occur. - F. Depreciation: The cost of property and equipment is depreciated over the estimated useful lives of the related assets.
 The cost of leasehold improvements is amortized over the lesser of the length of the lease of the related assets for the estimated lives of the assets.
 Depreciation and amortization is computed on the straight line method.